 One thing worse than going through a foreclosure is finding out you never should’ve lost your home in the first place.

-In a regulatory filing, Wells Fargo revealed that a technical error kept homeowners from qualifying for a mortgage loan modification.
-According to the bank, 625 customers were denied a loan modification they should have quailed for.
+In August, Wells Fargo disclosed that a technical error kept homeowners from qualifying for a mortgage loan modification.
+The glitch involved accounts in the foreclosure process between March 13, 2010 and Oct.
+2, 2015.
+The bank said that 625 customers were denied a loan modification they should have quailed for.
 About 400 of those borrowers had their homes foreclosed.

 If there’s a chance you could’ve been affected by the glitch, consider speaking up.
-Customers can call the bank (877-645-1641) or fill out an online form and request a follow-up consultation.
+Customers can call the bank (877-645-1641).

 Miscalculations in loans modification reviews were common before and during the financial crisis.
 And they remain an issue today, says Alys Cohen, a staff attorney at the National Consumer Law Center.

 Often, the mistakes are related to income and appraisal values, Cohen says.
-In Wells Fargo’s case, an error in the bank’s loan modification underwriting tool caused a miscalculation of attorneys’ fees.
+In Wells Fargo’s case, the first error that was discovered involved the bank’s loan modification underwriting tool, which caused a miscalculation of attorneys’ fees.
 Though they weren’t charged for those fees, it appeared as though the qualified homeowners didn’t meet the requirements for loan modifications through the Home Affordable Modification Program and government-sponsored enterprises like Fannie Mae.

-Though it was a small glitch, it had major consequences for many borrowers facing financial difficulties.
+Though they were small glitches, they had major consequences for many borrowers facing financial difficulties.

 “You’re talking about families who were under unbelievable amounts of stress already from their economic situation,” says Julia Gordon, a national expert on foreclosure and mortgage-related issues.
 “Losing your home is extremely traumatic for a family and to have gone through that because of a mistake.
 I can’t imagine how I would feel if that happened to me.”